-Violations of this policy are recognizable in, but not limited to, the following types of behavior, actions and/or situations:
+Violations of this policy are recognizable in, but not limited to, the following types of behavior, actions and / or situations:

-"DIFFERENT TREATMENT" VIOLATION occurs when an agent or employee of the District, acting within the scope of their official duties, has treated a student, employee, or guest differently on the basis of race, color, ethnic, cultural or religious background, gender, sexual orientation, or national origin in the context of an educational program, event or activity without legitimate, nondiscriminatory reason, so as to interfere with or limit the ability of the student, employee, or guest to participate in or benefit from the services, activities, opportunities or privileges provided by the District.
+"DIFFERENT TREATMENT" VIOLATION occurs when an agent or employee of the school district, acting within the scope of their official duties, has treated a student, employee, or guest differently on the basis of race, color, ethnic, cultural, religious, or socio-economic background or national origin in the context of an educational program, event or activity without a legitimate, nondiscriminatory reason, so as to interfere with or limit the ability of the student, employee, or guest to participate in or benefit from the services, activities, opportunities or privileges provided by the school district.

-"HOSTILE ENVIRONMENT" VIOLATION occurs when the District creates or is responsible for a hostile environment (i.e. harassing, abusive, provocative or intimidating conduct [whether physical, verbal, graphic or written] relative to a person's race, color, ethnic, cultural or religious background, gender, sexual orientation, or national origin) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities, opportunities or privileges provided by the District.
-The District has subjected an individual to different treatment in violation of this Policy if it has effectively caused, encouraged, accepted, tolerated or failed to correct a racially hostile environment of which it has actual or constructive notice.
+"HOSTILE ENVIRONMENT" VIOLATION occurs when the district creates or is responsible for a hostile environment (i.e. harassing, abusive, provocative or intimidating conduct [whether physical, verbal, graphic or written] relative to a person's race, color, ethnic, cultural, religious or socio-economic background or national origin) that is sufficiently severe, pervasive or persistent so as to interfere with or limit the ability of an individual to participate in or benefit from the services, activities, opportunities or privileges provided by the school district.
+The district has subjected an individual to different treatment in violation of this policy if it has effectively caused, encouraged, accepted, tolerated or failed to correct a racially hostile environment of which it has actual or constructive notice.

-The District acknowledges that, in determining whether a violation has occurred, the relevant particularized characteristics and circumstances of the victim will be taken into account when evaluating the severity of incidents in the district.
-If it is determined that the violation was sufficiently severe, pervasive or persistent that it would have adversely affected the enjoyment of some aspect of the District's educational program by a reasonable person of the same age and race as the victim under similar circumstances, the existence of a hostile environment will be found.
+The district acknowledges that, in determining whether a violation has occurred, the relevant particularized characteristics and circumstances of the victim will be taken into account when evaluating the severity of incidents in the district.
+If it is determined that the violation was sufficiently severe, pervasive or persistent that it would have adversely affected the enjoyment of some aspect of the district's educational program by a reasonable person of the same age and race as the victim under similar circumstances, the existence of a hostile environment will be found.

-"DISTRICT'S HUMAN RIGHTS OFFICERS" shall individually and jointly refer to the Assistant Superintendent for Personnel Services and the Assistant Superintendent for Instruction.
+"DISTRICT HUMAN RIGHTS OFFICERS" shall individually and jointly refer to the Assistant Superintendent for Personnel Services and the Assistant Superintendent for Instruction.